pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ```

 ### Use TBS to Build the Spring Petclinic Container Image

+#### Install the TBS

+For now, see [this blog post](https://tanzu.vmware.com/build-service).
+TBS is not yet GA, but when it is we will update these instructions to include installation.
+That said, if you follow the linked blog post you will be able to install TBS using Duffle.

+#### Configure TBS to Build the Spring Petclinic Container Image from Source

 This assumes TBS has been installed and proper docker hub credentials have been configured.